 The ridiculous parts of the novel aside…

 It’s an engrossing story, what can I say?
-The setting is A+, the characterization (despite the loser status of the lead) is golden, and the mystery building is lovely.
+The setting is A+, the characterization is golden and the mystery building is lovely.

 It’s a very fast read, just a hair over 300 pages for the paperback.
-The mounting suspense kept me turning the pages at a lightning fast pace whenever I had a moment to sit with this.
+The mounting suspense kept me coming back for more whenever I had a moment to sit with this.
 So if you’re looking for something fun and mysterious, give it a shot.

-Despite what Reese Witherspoon proclaims on the front blurb, I did not have to be “prepared to be scared…really scared”because it’s not a scary book, or even remotely creepy, as the cover and artwork may suggest.
+Despite what Reese Witherspoon proclaims on the front blurb, I did not have to be “prepared to be scared…really scared” because it’s not a scary book, or even remotely creepy.
 But it is a mystery with elements of psychological uncertainty and I like that in my stories, so this is getting split down the middle.
 3 stars.

-I don’t know what Reese was smoking, but don’t listen to her.
+I honestly don’t know what Reese was smoking, but don’t listen to her.

 INSTANT NEW YORK TIMES BESTSELLER AND SOON TO BE A MAJOR MOTION PICTURE